Small Business Loans NC

 - Business Line of Credit to access working capital on a revolving basis to help improve cash flow or to cover unexpected expenses.

 - Commercial Real Estate Loans to assist in the acquisition of new assets for your company.

 - DIP Financing to work through restructuring in a Chapter 11 bankruptcy by continuing operations and paying off other debts.

-- Equipment Financing for capital to purchase necessary and, sometimes, industry-specific tools to grow your business.
+- Equipment Financing for capital to purchase necessary equipment and machinery to help grow your business.

 - Invoice Factoring to obtain a loan for cash flow assistance by leveraging unpaid invoices as collateral.

 - Payroll Funding for help meeting the payroll obligations to your hardworking staff and employees.

 - Purchase Order Financing to use the power of future orders as collateral to keep paying suppliers and other production costs.